Action Search: Spotting Actions in Videos and Its Application to Temporal Action Localization

 \subsection{Implementation Details}

-Although our pipeline is differentiable and can be trained end-to-end, we choose to fix the 3D convolution visual encoder and use precomputed C3D features.
-We also fix the classification part of our pipeline and use the S-CNN classifier introduced by Shou \etal \cite{scnn} to classify the temporal locations of activities.
-For simplicity, we only train the multi-layer LSTM network in our pipeline.
+\textbf{Training Stage.} Although our pipeline is differentiable and can be trained end-to-end, we simplify and expedite training by fixing the visual encoder to precomputed ResNet-152 \cite{resnet} features (pretrained on ImageNet \cite{imagenet}) extracted from the average-pooling layer.
+We reduce the feature dimensionality to $512$ using PCA.
+We employ teacher forcing for trainig the LSTMs.
+For a stable training process, we represent each $f(\X_i)$ and $y_i$ as relative steps to the previous search location and normalize the ground truth output search sequence in a per-class fashion.
+Each LSTM network is trained using the Adam optimizer \cite{kingma_arxiv2014} with an exponential learning rate decay.
+We unroll the LSTM for a fixed number of steps, ranging from $2^2$ to $2^5$, for the backpropagation computation.
+To regularize the multi-layer LSTM network, we follow the RNN dropout techniques introduced by Pham \etal \cite{pham_arxiv2013} and Zaremba \etal \cite{zaremba_arxiv2014}.
+We set $\delta = 1$ in the Huber loss.

-For a more stable training process, we normalize the ground truth output search sequence in a per-class manner.
-Each LSTM network is trained using Adam optimizer \cite{kingma_arxiv2014} with an exponential learning rate decay.
-We unroll the LSTM for a fixed number of steps for the backpropagation computation during training.
-To regularize the multi-layer LSTM network, we follow the Recurrent Neural Network dropout techniques introduced by Pham \etal \cite{pham_arxiv2013} and Zaremba \etal \cite{zaremba_arxiv2014}.
-We use $k=5$ when choosing the top-$k$ global class labels of a test video during the prediction process (Section \ref{section:prediction}).
-We cross-validated this value of $k$ using the validation subset of our dataset.
-Figure \ref{fig:top_k_cross_valid} shows the effects of the top-$k$ parameter on the recall as a function of the number of proposals. \textit{Action Search} code base is implemented using TensorFlow \cite{tensorflow2015-whitepaper}.
+\textbf{Inference Stage.} Since videos typically contain multiple instances of the same action class, we initialize our model at multiple random points.
+Each search is run for a fixed number of steps.
+The number of initial points and the search sequence length are cross-validated per class using the validation subset.
+However, we prefer to launch many short search sequences as opposed to few long ones, since LSTM states tend to saturate and become unstable after a large number of iterations \cite{end_to_end_mem_networks}.
+Thus, one may view the \emph{Action Search} model as a random sampler with a smart local search: the first search steps are a random sampling of the video (exploration), while the later search steps are fine-grained steps (local search) that rely on the temporal context accumulated throughout the search.